lblod/frontend-openproceshuis/README.md

 You can check the progress of your tickets here: https://binnenland.atlassian.net/jira/software/c/projects/OPH/boards/275

 Make sure that all tickets that are tagged with the `OPH Release...` tag are in the `Klaar voor ACC` column.
-Only then can we make a release
+Only then can we make a release.

 ### 1. Update the changelog